Friday, April 1, 2011

 I'll start with a brief overview of my old car, an '88 CRX Si (Project 88), transitioning to where I am today with my current build, a JDM 1990 CR-X EF8 SiR (Project PRO.2).

-I hope you enjoy following this as I continue to build my CR-X into a Mugen PRO.2 replica, but with my own special touches thrown in.
+I hope you enjoy following this as I continue to build my CR-X.

 Note: This blog is in reverse chronological order so it reads from start to finish.
 Please navigate to the "Older Posts" to move forward in time, "Newer Posts" to move backwards in time.